-What is Facial Fat Transfer?
+What is Fat Transfer to Face?

 Autologous Fat Transfer to the face refers to the method of processing and purifying fat for use as an injectable filler that has powerful rejuvenation and anti ageing properties.